CompuTec/computec-docs/docs/wms/user-guide/transactions/pick-receipt/overview.md

 4. On the next screen user has to enter quantity and details for the receipted Item.
 Note that when Auto receipt option is turned on materials are available to be moved elsewhere around the Warehouse just after clicking save button.
 After pressing it in each transaction receipted quantity will increase by receipted amount and screen be ready for a next receipt.
 For Batch managed Items we can turn on in Custom Configuration cleaning Batch and quantity boxes to force user to input right data when screen is used without leaving.
 ![Item Batches Serials](./media/items-batches-serials.png)

 Both for Serial and Batch managed Items, there is a button for automatic Serial Numbers / Batch generation.
 Each iteration of generating Serial Numbers or Batch, counts as a Pick.
 That means, by default, generating 3 Batches will causes 3 updates to the Pick Receipt document.
-Taking into account the possibility of "PF Auto Receipt" option enabled, 3 Goods Receipt documents will be created from those 3 updates.
+Taking into account the possibility of "ProcessForce Auto Receipt" option enabled, 3 Goods Receipt documents will be created from those 3 updates.
 5. After required quantity is receipted we can push red exit button to go back to the Items list.
 All Items received during the previous actions are already in the Warehouse.
 </div>
 </details>